heiko-braun/kingpong/README.md

     	Sets the port (default 8080)
 ```

-Packaged as containers, you can launch to pods, one invoking on the other.
+Packaged as containers, you can launch two pods, `ping` invoking on `pong` and returning the repsonse.